ramoonmedeiro/Page-View-Time-Visualizer/README.md

 # Page-View-Time-Visualizer

 This project aims to study the number of views of the freeCodeCamp.org forum page between the dates 2016-05-09 to 2019-12-03.
 The dataset used was fcc-forum-pageviews.csv.
 Data cleaning was performed for days when pageviews were in the top 2.5% of the dataset or the bottom 2.5% of the dataset.
 Such data were excluded.
+The full project can be seen here: https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/page-view-time-series-visualizer.

 # LinePlot